QGISUpslope/geogig/README.md

 GeoGig - Geospatial Distributed Version Control System
 ======================================================

 This is a copy of the [GeoGig](https://github.com/locationtech/geogig) project.
 This version works with the [GeoGig QGIS Plugins](https://github.com/ngageoint/geogig-qgis-client-plugin) and [GeoGig WebAPI](https://github.com/ngageoint/geogig-web).
-The QGIS plugin and WebAPI are NGA funded as part of the GEOINT Services program
+The QGIS plugin and WebAPI are NGA funded as part of the GEOINT Services program.
+The GeoGig Server Plugin/Extension, which is included in the [GeoGig core project](https://https://github.com/ngageoint/geogig), was also funded by the NGA/GEOINT Services program.

 Geogig is a middleware tool for distributed management of geospatial data.
 Geogig uses common git workflows with branching.
 Users are able to import raw geospatial data (Shapefiles, PostGIS, SpatiaLite, ect) in to a repository where every change to the data is tracked.